10 ways to get more people to read your non profit email newsletter

 4. Sidebars are pretty much over (gasp!).
 Don’t overwhelm people.

 The idea of look here! no, look here!
 No, no, over here! is just too overwhelming.
-People want you to lead them through your recent efforts and help them focus – what you are most proud of, what do you want to make sure people pay attention to.
+People want you to lead them through your recent efforts and help them focus – what you are most proud of, what you want to make sure people pay attention to.
 Along the same lines, only have a maximum of 2-3 calls to action.

 5. Bleep Bloop.
 Use mobile-friendly, responsive email newsletter templates.

 People are increasingly reading email on their mobile devices, so look into using a mobile-friendly or responsive template.
 To get you started, here are 32 Responsive Email Templates.
-And make sure the call to action buttons are large enough that they are finger-click friendly.
+And make sure the call-to-action buttons are large enough that they are finger-click friendly.

-Also, if you have a mobile-friendly version of your newsletter, make sure your website is also mobile-friendly for consistency and better user experience.
+Also, if you have a mobile-friendly version of your newsletter, make sure your website is mobile-friendly for consistency and better user experience.

 6. Get personal.
 Ask for people’s names.